 - VPN/Security Service – all the surviving companies are primarily security services selling their VPN as privacy and security programs.

 - Multiple Countries and Servers – the ability to swap through ranges of IP addresses is crucial, this ensures the BBC cannot blacklist their servers individually.

 It’s unclear whether the BBC will continue to escalate these restrictions, certainly it made a huge effort during 2016/2017.
 However there are signs that this is not going to be maintained completely.
+There’s always rumours of a BBC iPlayer overseas subscription which would be a great alternative yet nothing ever seems to happen.
 Certainly it looks like the game is up for proxies, the BBC was the last major media company to allow these and that looks unlikely to be rolled back.

 However most of the remaining VPN providers have the ability to switch out their IP address ranges very easily so it’s difficult to maintain a complete block on these.
 Certainly companies like Hulu have tried for years and failed to restrict them completely.

 So How Can I Watch BBC iPlayer Abroad